HVAC/R Technology Diploma

 Upon the successful completion of the program students will:

-• Execute mathematical processes and use of formulas necessary for design, evaluation, and installation of HVACR systems.
+• Execute mathematical processes using formulas necessary for design, evaluation, and installation of HVAC/R systems.

-• Explain composition and usage of HVACR materials, equipment, and tools required for installation and diagnostic tasks.
+• Explain the different uses of HVAC/R materials, equipment, tools, and safety required for installation and diagnostic tasks.

-• Explain the refrigeration cycle, gas laws, and properties of refrigerants required for diagnostic and systems design.
+• Describe the refrigeration cycle, gas laws, and properties of refrigerants required for diagnostic and systems design.

 Program Disclaimers